 When you travel to Montreal, expect a humid continental climate.
-The summers are expected to be warm and sunny with an average daily temperature of 27 degree Celsius.
-The temperature can go up to 30 degree Celsius at most.
+The summers are expected to be warm and sunny with an average daily temperature of 27 degrees Celsius.
+The temperature can go up to 30 degrees Celsius at most.
 During the winter, expect mild and cold winters to snowy and windy.
-In January to February, the temperature can range from -9 to -10.5 degree Celsius.
+From January to February, the temperature can range from -9 to -10.5 degrees Celsius.
 When planning your travel to Montreal, expect drastic temperature changes during spring and fall.

 City of Design

 As mentioned earlier, UNESCO has named Montreal the City of Design.
 You will understand why as soon as you travel to Montreal – the architectural design is a mix of contemporary with a hint of old Europe.
 You can relish in the idea of taking photos of 18th-century facades in the Old Montreal district.
 From the Canal de Lachine to the Plateau Mont-Royal, the Stade Olympique, and the Basilique Notre Dame are just a few of the most notable architectural sights to explore when you travel to Montreal.

 Toronto has earned the name of Canada’s economic capital but the festival capital of Canada is definitely Montreal.
 The number of festivals is proof of the cultural juggernaut that is Montreal.
 In fact, there are more than 200 theaters and dance shows held each year.
 Various festivals are also held throughout various neighborhoods in Montreal, showcasing various works of art, music, and literature.